JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 Maybe because I was just so tired of feeling this kind of way.

 Or maybe, for once, I actually started to believe that there was a brighter side to all this pain.

+__

+Confession session for Erin has finally happened!
+Will it get better from here on out??

+Comment down below and let me know how you felt about this part :)